 General procedure for analyzing congestion levels using location information

-This general procedure is based on the Fog Node retrieving the list of UEs in a particular area for analyzing the congestion level.
+This general procedure is based on the Edge/Fog Node retrieving the list of UEs in a particular area for analyzing the congestion level.
 Figure 7.3.2.2-1 illustrates this procedure.
 Note that this is an informative figure for a procedure that seeks to allow for optimization of 3GPP services using service exposure under development and/or for the use of ETSI ISG MEC specifications.

 NOTE: The mapping of oneM2M nodes in Figure 7.3.2.2-1 is shown for study of future oneM2M implementation options.

-Editor’s Note: The communication procedure to retrieve the congestion levels by the Fog Node is for further study.
+Editor’s Note: The communication procedure to retrieve the congestion levels by the Edge/Fog Node is for further study.

 Figure 7.3.2.2-1: Procedure for analyzing congestion levels using location information

-Step 1: Fog Node requests the list of UEs active in a particular area to EPC.
+Step 1: Edge/Fog Node requests the list of UEs active in a particular area to EPC.

-The Fog Node sends a request for the list of UEs active in a particular area with timestamp to the EPC in order to check the congestion status.
+The Edge/Fog Node sends a request for the list of UEs active in a particular area with timestamp to the EPC in order to check the congestion status.
 The area might be indicated by cell level and/or eNB level.
 The communication procedure with the EPC is currently FFS.

 Step 2: The EPC responds with the list of UEs in the area.